Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   bootloaders like GRUB).
 If disabled no USB device will work before OS is loaded (firmware will not communicate with USB devices).
 - `Enable USB Mass Storage driver` - this option is blocked if USB stack is disabled.
-If disabled, UEFI USB mass Storage driver is not loaded and one cannot boot from USB drives.
+If disabled, UEFI USB Mass Storage driver is not loaded and one cannot boot from USB drives.
 Essentially this option controls the USB boot capability.
 It does not affect other devices, like USB keyboards.